saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 Pause
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii)	Right click on the sar file and change the Open With dialogue so that all "sar" files point to the .bat file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii)	Right click on the sar file and change the Open With dialogue so that all "sar" files point to the .bat file.\

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iv) Double click on your sapcar sar file (you may have to do this twice) and you should be prompted to extract the contents and then you should see a new sapcar_out folder and the extracted contents inside.
+* Now double-click on your sapcar sar file (you may have to do this twice) and you should be prompted to extract the contents and then you should see a new sapcar_out folder and the extracted contents inside.

 <img src="../images/sapcar1.jpg">